Clément Herman —

 About me

 I am a Ph.D. candidate in Economics at Princeton University.
-I am a microeconomist with research interests in Behavioral Economics, Experimental Economics, and Political Economy.
+My research spans

 Research